Artefact2/alsaimpulse/README.md

   because of the way convolution filters work, some latency is inevitable.

+* All sample rates are supported without the need for continous resampling (only the impulse response is resampled, once), which saves system resources during playback.

-* No idle use of system resources (the device is normally closed when no application is playing audio)
+* No idle use of system resources (the device is normally closed when no application is playing audio).

 Limitations
 ===========

-* No resampling for now, patches welcome

 * No control mixer for toggling the filter on/off for now, patches welcome